9 Days Southern Circle with TranzAlpine Train

 A journey of contrasts visiting the Aoraki/Mount Cook National Park with its spectacular peaks and including the world renowned TranzAlpine train journey.

-- 6 nights gold and 2 nights blue motel accommodation
+- 4 nights superior, 2 nights premium and 2 nights standard motel accommodation

 - 8 days small rental car hire